sweepglass/F1Hub/README.md

 - Better, more flexible menu structure, and a graphical UI down the line.
 - Live feature before the season's start
 - 2021 Integration before the season's start
-- Any Event based on ID being able to be played, ideally before the season's start.
+- Any Event based on ID being able to be played, ideally before the season's start. _NOW AVAILABLE_

 ## Disclaimer
 This program is provided as is, with no warranty whatsoever.
 I do not take responsibility for any damages or issues that may result from direct or indirect use of this program.
 Just to cover my back.